 - The quality of their parentage

 Pomeranian-Husky mixes can cost anything between $800 to $5000.
 Given the popularity of Pomskies with blue eyes right now, those are the puppies that would make the biggest dent in your pocket.
-See more: Pomeranian-Husky Price.
+See more: Pomeranian-Husky Price and Pomsky for sale.

 Dedicated Pomeranian-Husky breeders take a considerable chance with every litter and have to be extremely careful while mating two breeds of such disparate sizes.
 The risk, time, and study involved in bringing a good quality Pomsky litter into the world make the project a heavy investment, which is reflected in the cost of these beautiful pups.